-Pound Falling to Parity Is an Idea That’s Starting to Take Hold
+Pound falling to parity Is an idea that’s starting to take hold

 “My core view is there will be some kind of extension that is just about the most likely outcome, but I am far less confident in that than I was at the beginning of the year,” said Riddell.
 “I thought there was just a 5%-10% chance of a no-deal Brexit by the end of March whereas now I think it is close to 50-50.
 Markets should be more worried.”

-The pound could slide 10% in the absence of a deal by Oct.
-31, according to Riddell.
-A political turmoil that might potentially ensue would boost the odds of opposition Labour Party leader Jeremy Corbyn becoming the next U.K. prime minister, which may see sterling sliding to $1, he added.
+The pound could slide 10% in the absence of a deal by October 31, according to Riddell.
+A political turmoil that might potentially ensue would boost the odds of opposition Labour Party leader Jeremy Corbyn becoming the next UK prime minister, which may see sterling sliding to $1, he added.

-Riddell was bullish on sterling since late 2018 and through the first quarter of this year, before flipping his view on becoming “increasingly worried” about the hard-line stance adopted by candidates who were then running to succeed May.
-BlackRock’s Harrison also started betting on pound declines two to three months ago when he expected Johnson to double-down on his no-deal rhetoric.
+Riddell was bullish on sterling from late 2018 and through the first quarter of this year, before flipping his view on becoming “increasingly worried” about the hard-line stance adopted by candidates who were then running to succeed Theresa May as prime minister.
+BlackRock’s Harrison also started betting on pound declines two-to-three months ago when he expected Johnson to double-down on his no-deal rhetoric.

-While the U.K. currency will likely jump if a deal passed through the House of Commons, Harrison is skeptical that the path beyond would be far from clear.
+While the UK currency will likely jump if a deal passed through the House of Commons, Harrison is sceptical that the path beyond would be far from clear.

 “There is a way of threading the needle that provides an upside sterling risk but I would not make that a central case,” he said.